- T: 201-437-5150 | Email Us

 It is important to keep in mind that when employees are working at height above protruding rebar, fall protection is the first line of defense against impalement.
 Employees should always wear proper fall protection when working in high places.

 Training employees on rebar safety is important.
 Make sure that workers are always wearing proper PPE and fall protection to minimize injuries.
 Teach your workers the importance of being aware of their surroundings.
 Injuries from rebar are more likely to occur when personnel are not paying close attention to the hazards around them.

-At Total Safety Consulting Southeast, we want to improve the safety of your jobsite.
+At TSC Southeast, we want to improve the safety of your jobsite.
 We provide and install rebar caps to help protect workers from rebar hazards.
 Our team of professionals understands the safety regulations put forth by OSHA and can help you be in compliance with standards.
 We can also provide safety training and a wide variety of site safety solutions.